microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 Mockup with custom content to be added.

 ## Content wrapping
 By default, the text set in the Message property will wrap vertically in the control underneath the other visual components.
-If the height of the InfoBar is explicitly set, a scroll bar will be added for users to view the content.

 XAML
 ```xml